skang03/Cache_Lab/README.md

-# Cache_Lab
-Computer Organization Assignment
+# Cache Lab for CS 304: Computer Organizations

 In csim.c, the program simulates the behavior of a cache memory.
-In trans.c, the program optimizes a small matrix transpose function while minimizing the number of cache misses.
+In trans.c, the matrix transpose function is optimized for cache performance.